Student Art Contest & Show 2020

 Submission of Entries

-Teachers: Please try to limit entries to 4-6 per classroom, per category.
+Teachers: Please limit entries to 4-6 per classroom, per category.
 We will accept a slightly larger number, but we are not staffed to handle large volumes of art from a single classroom.
-Teachers: please do not submit a whole classroom of art without making any pre-selection.
+We know it’s hard to do, but please do not submit a whole classroom of art without making any pre-selection.

 Student artwork does not need school sponsorship.
 All students of Nebraska or Iowa are welcome to enter this contest independently and submit their art directly to the Audubon Society of Omaha.
 Home-schooled students are welcome to enter this contest.